ZuInnoTe/rust-ebpf-localnet-kernel-filter-study/README.md

 The software written as part of this study is generic, you can use this to allow/block any IPv4, IPv6 address (other protocols are simply allowed).

 # Examples
-* Use case implemented as a eBPF TC (traffic control) program: [net-tc-filter](net-tc-filter)
+* Use case implemented as a eBPF TC (traffic control) program: [net-tc-filter](net-tc-filter).
+This allows packets to configured ip (4 or 6) addresses by the configured users.
+All other packages are blocked.
+It does not look at the packet content, but this can be implemented.
+* Use case implemented as a eBPF socket filter program: This filters packets by certain users to certain IP addresses based on a certain request pattern and provides them to a user space program.
+Note: Socket filter cannot block/allow a certain packet to be processed.
+Its main purpose is demonstrating some auditing special case of the use case.
+WIP
-* Use case implemented as a eBPF uprobe syscall filter (e.g. for the sharedd OpenSSL Library): WIP
+* Use case implemented as a eBPF uprobe syscall filter (e.g. for the shared OpenSSL Library): This allows data processed by the configured shared OpenSSL library to be analyzed for HTTP requests Note: This is on the assumption the data is sent as part of a real request, which we cannot ensure.
+One can block the call to OpenSSLgot WIP

 # eBPF